 42 C.F.R. § 424.535(a)(1).
-Petitioner is entitled to receive payment for clinical laboratory services it provided to Medicare-eligible beneficiaries if the services were ordered by a physician or another eligible professional.
+Petitioner is entitled to receive payment for clinical laboratory services it provided to Medicare-eligible beneficiaries if the services were ordered by a physician or another eligible provider.
 42 C.F.R. § 424.507(a)(1)(i).
 The claim for payment for clinical laboratory services must include the legal name and the NPI of the physician or eligible professional who ordered the services.
 42 C.F.R. § 424.507(a)(1)(ii).
 To enroll and maintain enrollment in Medicare, Petitioner had to comply with all regulatory requirements applicable to a supplier that is a clinical laboratory.
 42 C.F.R. § 424.516(a)(2).
 As a clinical laboratory, Petitioner was required to maintain documents related to services provided to Medicare-eligible beneficiaries for seven years, including written and electronic documents showing the NPI of the ordering physician or other eligible professional relating to orders and certifications and requests for payments.
 42 C.F.R. § 424.516(f)(1).

 Section 8 of Petitioner's Medicare enrollment application (Form CMS-855B) clearly informed Petitioner that, if it used a billing agency, it was responsible for claims submitted on Petitioner's behalf.
 CMS Ex.
-2 at 19.
-Petitioner also agreed in the application to abide by Medicare laws, regulations, and program instructions.
+2 at 20.
+Petitioner agreed in the application to abide by Medicare laws, regulations, and program instructions.
 CMS Ex.
-2 at 22-25, 39.
+2, at 24-27.
+Petitioner also acknowledged in the application that the payment of a claim was conditioned upon the underlying transaction being compliant with Medicare law and regulations.
+CMS Ex.
+2 at 25.